sqrew/tunes/book/src/introduction.md

 ## Why Tunes?

 **If you need:**
-- Synthesis and composition in Rust
+- Synthesis and composition in Rust (100x realtime synthesis)
-- Real-time concurrent playback
+- Real-time concurrent playback (hundreds of samples concurrently)
 - Export to WAV/FLAC/MIDI/STEM
 - Algorithmic/generative music
 - No runtime dependencies